criteo/tf-yarn/README.md

 ### Setting up the Python environment

-`Env` specifies the Python environment shipped to the containers. `tf-skein` comes with two predefined environments: `Env.MINIMAL_CPU` (default) and `Env.MINIMAL_GPU` which differ in the TensorFlow build the use: CPU- or GPU-enabled.
+`Env` specifies the Python environment shipped to the containers. `tf-skein` comes with a predefined environment `Env.MINIMAL` which contains the Python interpreter along with the `tf-skein` dependencies.

 Additional pip-installable packages can be added via the `Env.extended_with` method.
 Note that the method returns a *new* environment.